 Strivers: Students with low financial resources and high academic preparedness

 Strugglers: Students with low financial resources and low academic preparedness

-• Latin America: Most Latin American students (46 percent) fall into the Strivers student segment, indicating low financial resources and high academic preparedness.
-Thus, affordability is typically the most important factor for this population, as almost 70 percent indicated that their budget for studying abroad is less than $30,000 and 45 percent said tuition and fees are a “very important” factor in their decision.
-More than half of them also said financial aid and scholarships were “very important” as well.
+Most Latin American students (46 percent) fall into the Strivers student segment, indicating low financial resources and high academic preparedness.
+Thus, affordability is typically the most important factor for this population, as nearly 70 percent indicated their budget for studying abroad was less than $30,000.
+In addition, 45 percent of Latin American students said tuition and fees are a “very important” factor in their decision of where to apply.
+More than half of Latin American students also said financial aid and scholarships were “very important.”

 In contrast to Indian students, Latin American students strongly prefer bigger cities as opposed to suburban areas.
 They are also more likely to apply to large universities and choose smaller institutions as safety schools.